Polynomial approximations in a generalized Nyman-Beurling criterion: Abstract

 \section{Abstract}

-The Nyman-Beurling criterion, equivalent to the Riemann hypothesis, is an approximation problem in the space of square integrable functions on $(0,\infty)$, involving dilations of the fractional part function by factors $\theta_k\in(0,1)$, $k\ge1$.
+The Nyman-Beurling criterion, equivalent to the Riemann hypothesis (RH), is an approximation problem in the space of square integrable functions on $(0,\infty)$, involving dilations of the fractional part function by factors $\theta_k\in(0,1)$, $k\ge1$.
 Randomizing the $\theta_k$ generates new structures and criteria.
-One of them is a sufficient condition that splits into (i) showing that the indicator function can be approximated by convolution with the fractional part, (ii) a control on the coefficients of the approximation.
-This self-contained paper aims at identifying functions for which (i) holds unconditionally, by means of polynomial approximations.
+One of them is a sufficient condition for RH that splits into (i) showing that the indicator function can be approximated by convolution with the fractional part, (ii) a control on the coefficients of the approximation.
+This self-contained paper generalizes conditions (i) and (ii) that involve a $\sg_0\in(1/2,1)$, and imply $\zeta(\sg+it)\neq 0$ in the strip $1/2<\sg\le\sg_0<1$.
+We then identify functions for which (i) holds unconditionally, by means of polynomial approximations.
 This yields in passing a short probabilistic proof of a known consequence of Wiener's Tauberian theorem.
-In order to tackle (ii) in the future, we give some expressions of the scalar products.
-New and remarkable structures arise for the Gram matrix, in particular moment matrices for a suitable weight that may be the squared $\Xi$-function for instance.
+In this context, the difficulty for proving RH is then reallocated in (ii), which heavily relies on the corresponding Gram matrices, for which two remarkable structures are obtained.
+We show that a particular tuning of the approximating sequence leads to a striking simplification of the second Gram matrix, then reading as a block Hankel form.